KRyan23/Bragg-Sons/README.md

 <li>Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.</li>

+For the html5 code I used https://validator.w3.org/ and used the direct input method, scanning the errors and trying to understand how the flow of the page was interrupted by usually a stray or missing closing tag.
+Ususally correcting one of these fixed more than 1 error found by the validator, I then updated my project with each fix found.

+For the CSS3 code I used https://jigsaw.w3.org/css-validator/ and again used the direct input method rather than uploading the file.
+Here I found some parse errors from not giving the parameters a value under 2 of the media queries.

 <li>For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:</li>

 <li>Contact form: